North-West-Wind/image-filler/README.md

 # Image Filler
-Fills an empty canvas with a pattern.
+Fills a canvas with a pattern, using the [`canvas`](https://github.com/Automattic/node-canvas) package.

 ## Usage
 Install this package by